Last Updated : 01-February-2023

 Source: WEF & A.T.
 Kearney Report

 Manufacturers not only create products for their current customers only, but also for the perceived demand that they expect to emerge soon.
-Demand forecasting matters because it guides a production chain and can be the difference between strong sales or a warehouse full of unpurchased inventory.
+Demand forecasting is key because it suggests an optimum capacity for a production chain and that can be the difference between strong sales or a warehouse full of unpurchased inventory.

 Traditionally, forecasts are based on previous years’ historic values, and not on more actionable forward-looking data.
-By combining existing data with predictive analytics to build a more precise projection of what purchasing trends will be, manufacturers can gain significant competitive advantage.
-These insights are based not just on previous sales, but also on current year trends, market and competition data as well as how well the production lines are operating, leading to smarter risk management and less production waste.
+By combining existing data with predictive analytics to build a more precise projection of what purchasing trends, seasonality, fads and disruptions could be, manufacturers can gain significant competitive advantage.
+The analytical systems can be trained to also incorporate the market and competition data as well as how well the production lines are operating, leading to smarter risk management and lesser cost emerging due to access inventory storage space.

 Capacity Planning: Based on the technology and human capital, the Manufacturer can define the capacity and units of the goods for each production cycle.
 Using analytics solutions, decision-makers can define an optimal no. of units they should manufacture over a specified period, taking into consideration capacity, sales forecasts, and parallel schedules.